Course with Chris Germer

 Prerequisite – none

-This workshop is an introduction to Mindful Self-Compassion (MSC), an empirically-supported training program based on the clinical perspective of Chris Germer and the pioneering research of Kristin Neff.
+This two day workshop is an introduction to Mindful Self-Compassion (MSC), an empirically-supported training program based on the clinical perspective of Chris Germer and the pioneering research of Kristin Neff.

 MSC combines the skills of mindfulness and self-compassion to enhance our capacity for emotional wellbeing.
 Mindfulness is the first step—turning with loving awareness toward difficult experience (emotions, sensations, thoughts).
 Self-compassion comes next—bringing loving awareness to ourselves.
 Together, mindfulness and self-compassion comprise a state of warm, connected presence during difficult moments in our lives.